Rangi42/redstarbluestar/FEATURES.md

 - Features from the Space World prototypes:
    - Shiny Pokémon exist, using their Space World palettes, with the same DVs and encounter chances as G/S (1 in 8,192)
    - Pokémon have genders
-   - Battle HUD shows experience bar and gender icons
+   - Battle HUD shows experience bar, gender icons, and caught icon
    - [Swimmer♀](pic/swtrainer/swimmerf.png) and [Soldier](pic/swtrainer/soldier.png) trainer classes
    - Trainers have [individual names](data/trainer_parties.asm) (copied from FR/LG)
    - Trainer classes each have [their own DVs](data/trainer_dvs.asm), instead of all 9/8/8/8